rh-mobb/documentation/docs/rosa/rosa-asea-landing-zone/README.md

 ## ASEA Configuration

-ASEA is delivered with a sample configuration file which deploys an opinionated and prescriptive architecture designed to help meet the security and operational requirements of many AWS customers around the world.
+ASEA is delivered with a sample configuration file that deploys an opinionated and prescriptive architecture designed to help meet the security and operational requirements of many AWS customers around the world.
 The sample deployment configuration of the ASEA provides a prescriptive architecture that helps customers meet NIST 800-53 and/or Canadian Center for Cyber Security (CCCS) Cloud Medium Control Profile:

 ![ASEA Prescriptive Architecture](ASEA-high-level-architecture.png)